RISCeirb/Risc-v-processor/readme.md

 ### Use of RISC-V cross complier to test c code

-You will need to install the [Risc-v cross complier](https://github.com/riscv-collab/riscv-gnu-toolchain)
+You will need to install the [Risc-v cross complier](https://github.com/riscv-collab/riscv-gnu-toolchain), the final objective will be to test the processor with some signal processing application available on the code c section.

+- Gray-filter for BMP picture
+-

 ## “M” Standard Extension for Integer Multiplication and Division, Version 2.0